predictivetechnologysystems/MachineTrader-Community/README.md

 # Modifying your Default Market Indicators and Watchlist

+Download json file "Customize Market Indicators.json" and import to your instance.

 One of the first things you may decide to do once your personal MachineTrader instance is up and running is to modify the default tickers that are used in the Watchlist and as market Indicators.
 The "Customize Market Indicators" json allows you to do just that.

 <img width="1595" alt="Screen Shot 2022-09-23 at 8 03 22 AM" src="https://user-images.githubusercontent.com/79699033/191956976-be772e82-b8de-4082-a837-41e7ff0b634c.png">